‘THE DEMONS OF RED LODGE AND OTHER STORIES’

 ‘THE ENTROPY COMPOSITION’

-There are lots of really good Doctor and Nyssa moments that I cherish like the ‘cheese in the ears’ moments and Sarah’s groupie Nyssa.
-I liked it when Nyssa calls the Doctor ‘sweet’ at some point.
+There are a lot of really good moments featured between the Fifth Doctor and Nyssa in this story.
+I enjoyed the ‘cheese in the ears’ moments between the two and Sarah Sutton’s groupie Nyssa is very funny.
+I liked it when Nyssa called the Doctor ‘sweet’, since he’d taken her to Traken for her benefit.

-Peter and Sarah shine as the Doctor and Nyssa throughout this episode.
-I like how the episode ends with a cliff-hanger as it seems the Erisi is still alive despite the Doctor and Nyssa stopping her…
+Peter Davison and Sarah Sutton shine throughout as the Fifth Doctor and Nyssa in this episode.
+It’s interesting how this episode concluded on a semi-cliffhanger, since it seems that the Erisi is still alive, despite the Doctor and Nyssa defeating her.
+As of 2022, this certain tale hasn’t had a follow up yet.

 ‘The Entropy Composition’ rating – 8/10

-The third story ‘Doing Time’ by William Gallagher is like a ‘Porridge’ episode.
-Although I don’t watch ‘Porridge’ much, this has the feel of a comedy set inside a prison set on an alien planet called Folly.
+The third story of the anthology is ‘Doing Time’ by William Gallagher.
+This is a little bit like a ‘Porridge’ episode, although I don’t watch ‘Porridge’ much. 😀 Despite that, this does have the feel of a situation comedy set inside a prison on an alien planet called Folly, which I greatly enjoyed hearing.

-I like the references to a certain ‘Michael’ that Nyssa meets at the hospital in this episode.
-There could have been a potential love story there for Nyssa to enjoy.
-Sadly it wasn’t to be.
-Poor Nyssa!
+I liked the references made to a certain ‘Michael’ that Nyssa meets at the hospital in the episode.
+Not sure if this is a reference to Sarah Sutton’s husband Michael, though it probably is. 🙂 There could have been a potential romance story for Nyssa to enjoy had that angle of the episode been explored.

 ‘Doing Time’ rating – 8/10

-Remember the TV episode ‘Blink’ where the Doctor warns Sally Sparrow about the Weeping Angels via a DVD extra?
-Well…‘Special Features’ by John Dorney certainly has a Steven Moffat ‘feel’ to it.
+Do you remember the TV episode ‘Blink’ where the Tenth Doctor warned Sally Sparrow about the Weeping Angels via a DVD Easter Egg special feature?
+Well, ‘Special Features’ by John Dorney does have a Steven Moffat ‘feel’ to it, though in an enjoyable way and one I was able to follow very easily.

-The Doctor participates in a DVD commentary on a 1970s horror film, that moderated by James Fleet (from ‘The Vicar of Dibley’) as director Martin Ashcroft.
-The final product is more than it appears to be.
+In this episode, Peter Davison as the Fifth Doctor participates in a DVD audio commentary of a cult 1970s horror anthology film, moderated by James Fleet (Hugo Horton from ‘The Vicar of Dibley’) as the film’s director Martin Ashcroft.
+The final product ends up being more than it seems in this story.

 ‘Special Features’ rating – 10/10

-‘The Demons of Red Lodge and Other Stories’ rating – 10/10
+‘The Demons of Red Lodge and Other Stories’ CD rating – 10/10

 ‘THE DEVIL’S WHISPER’